-Adding chemical admixtures or the portion of water withheld is only-permitted only at the jobsite, under the supervision of the Engineer, to adjust the slump or slump flow of the concrete.
+Adding chemical admixtures or the portion of water withheld is permitted only at the jobsite, under the supervision of the Engineer, to adjust the slump or slump flow of the concrete.
 Do not add water or chemical admixtures to the batch after more than an amount needed to conduct slump testing has been discharged.
 Turn the drum or blades at least 30 additional revolutions at mixing speed to ensure thorough and uniform mixing of the concrete.
-When this water is added, do not exceed the approved mix design water to-cementitious materialw/cm ratio.
+When this water is added, do not exceed the approved mix design w/cm ratio.